OPEN ENROLLMENT: OCTOBER 25 – NOVEMBER 12, 2021

 The fairs are being held on Saturday, October 23 at 11:00 am, and Tuesday, November 9 at 7:00 pm.

 To register for the fairs, click on one of the links below:

 WMATA’s FLEXIBLE SPENDING ACCOUNT OPEN ENROLLMENT PERIOD: OCTOBER 20 – NOVEMBER 10, 2021

 During this period, Local 689 members can set up a flexible spending account for 2022.

 Please note: FSA forms should not be submitted to TEHW.
 Please use this email to submit your FSA form: HCTR_Benefit_Inquiries@wmata.com

 Please watch for additional information in the mail.
 It will contain important

 information about how to make changes online, so do not lose or misplace the

-See the "2020 Special Enrollment" section on the Forms and Documents page for Enrollment Forms.
+See the "Open Enrollment" section on the Forms and Documents page for Enrollment Forms and more information.